pmahnke/mahnke-cocktails/recipe_processed/el_diablo.md

 stars: 0
 base_spirits: "Reposado Tequila, Crème de Cassis"
 youtube: "xN3ymSPZJjY"
+description: "A classic tiki cocktail from the 1940s that combines reposado tequila with the sweet blackcurrant flavor of crème de cassis and spicy ginger beer."
 excerpt: |
   The El Diablo cocktail first appeared in 1946 in a Trader Vic’s recipe book.
 It features tequila, crème de cassis, lime and ginger beer.
 ---